kopia/kopia/site/content/docs/Getting started/_index.md

  - adding node_modules/ to ignored files
 ```

-Now when taking snapshot, the directories will be skipped.
+Now when taking snapshot of `jarek@jareks-mbp:/Users/jarek/Projects/Kopia/site`, the directories `public/` and `node_modules/` will be skipped.

-To set maximum number of weekly snapshots, we might do:
+The [`kopia policy set` command help docs](../reference/command-line/common/policy-set/) provide more information about all the policy options you have.
+As another example, we can set a maximum number of weekly snapshots:

 ```
 $ kopia policy set --keep-weekly 30 .